ItWasAlreadyBrokenWhenIGotHere/AutomateTheBoringStuffWithPython/emails/README.md

-# File handling with Python
+# Email handling with Python

-Example scripts of different kind of file handling operations in Python
+Example scripts of email sending and reading activities in Python

 ---